andgineer/xdist-scheduling-exclusive/docs/en/index.md

-# xdist-scheduler-ordered
+# xdist-scheduling-exclusive

-pytest-xdist scheduler that runs tests in order specified in a list. can significantly improve runtime by ordering long tests to start early.
+pytest-xdist scheduler that runs some tests on dedicated workers. can significantly improve runtime by running long tests on separate workers.